Ellie-L25/EllieL-knowledge-base-docs/content/index.md

 ---
-title: Template for Knowledge Base Docs Websites
+DC Heros: Template for Knowledge Base Docs Websites
 ---

 ## The index page

+This website contains the collection of the original DC heroes.

 This is the index page (`content/index.md`) of your knowledge base docs.
 It serves as the home page for your website.